toperator1337/docs/docs/tutorial/tools.md

 A success message with the response_data is returned.

-### Exception Handling

 Any exceptions that occur during the process are caught and printed.
+Often the AI will not report these but be aware of them, so you can ask it about them.
+For further errors, refer to the OWUI docker logs.

 An error message indicating the failure is returned.